MorganMolyneaux22/CS4230-Quality-Testing/README.md

 # CS4230-Quality-Testing

 ## Description
-CS 4230 Project Repository This workspace is dedicated to storing our project and code for [insert project name here]--anything but a chess program, please!
+CS 4230 Project Repository This workspace is dedicated to storing our project and code for `Project 1-Telephone Switching Simulation`.

 ## Code Design